 - Wet wraps to prevent inflammation and scarring

-- Laser treatment or chemical peeling (for severe scarring)
+- Laser spot removal treatment or chemical peeling (for severe scarring)

 Treating Bug Bite Scars On The Legs